The linearization problem of a binary quadratic problem and its applications: Introduction

 There are very few studies concerning applications of the linearization problem.
-Punnen and Pandey \cite{punnen2018representations} show how to derive equivalent representations of a quadratic optimization problem by using linearizable matrices of the problem.
+Punnen, Pandey and Friesen \cite{punnen2018representations} show how to derive equivalent representations of a quadratic optimization problem by using linearizable matrices of the problem.
 They show that equivalent representations might result with different bounds for the optimization problem.

 In this paper, we present several interesting applications of the linearization problem.
-We first present a new hierarchy of semidefinite programming (SDP) relaxations for a polynomial optimization problem.
-Our new hierarchy exploits the linearization problem, and is based on the well known sum-of-squares approach for solving polynomial optimization problems.
-However, it is difficult to compute those strong bounds.
-Therefore, we propose a new lower bounding scheme that uses a simple certificate for a quadratic function to be non-negative on the feasible set.
-The resulted bounds we call the linearization-based bounds.
+We propose a new lower bounding scheme that uses a simple certificate for a quadratic function to be non-negative on the feasible set.
+The resulting bounds we call the linearization-based bounds.
 Each linearization-based bound requires a set of linearizable matrices as an input, and its quality depends on those matrices.
 To compute a particular linearization-based bound, one needs to solve one linear programming problem.
 The strongest linearization-based bound is the one that uses the full characterization of the set of linearizable matrices.
 Further, we show that bounds obtained from an iterative lower bounding strategy for BQPs, known as the Generalized Gilmore-Lawler (GGL) scheme, see e.g., \cite{hahn1998lower,carraresi1992new,rostami2018quadratic,Rostami:QMST}, are also linearization-based bounds.
 Note that the well known Gilmore-Lawler bound is the first bound within the Generalized Gilmore-Lawler bounding scheme.
-Furthermore, we prove that one of the linearization-based bounds with a particular choice of linearizable matrices, is equivalent to the first level RLT relaxation by Adams and Sherali \cite{adams1990linearization}, and the latter dominates the GGL bounds.
+Furthermore, we prove that one of the linearization-based bounds with a particular choice of linearizable matrices dominates the GGL bounds.
+The same linearization-based bound is equivalent to the first level RLT relaxation by Adams and Sherali \cite{adams1990linearization} for BQPs where upper bounds on the vector of variables are implied by the constraints.
 Here RLT stands for reformulation linearization technique.
 This result explains the relation between the Generalized Gilmore-Lawler bounds and the first level RLT bound, which was already observed in the context of the quadratic assignment problem \cite{frieze1983quadratic,hahn1998branch} but not in general.
+Further, we extend the notion of linearizable matrices, which results in the extended linearization-based bounds.

 Finally, we provide a polynomial-time algorithm for the linearization problem of the quadratic shortest path problem on directed acyclic graphs (DAGs).
 We solve the linearization problem for the QSPP on DAGs in ${\mathcal O}(nm^{3})$ time, where $n$ is the number of vertices and $m$ is the number of arcs in the given graph.
 Our algorithm also yields a characterization of the set of linearizable matrices, and thus provides the strongest linearization-based bound for the QSPP on DAGs.